RotorHazard/RotorHazard/doc/RHAPI.md

 #### race.pilots
 _Read only_
 Pilot IDs, indexed by seat.
 Returns `list[int]`.
-To change pilots, adjust the corresponding `Heat`.
+To change pilots, adjust the corresponding heat (identified by `race.heat`).

 #### race.teams
 _Read only_
 Team of each pilot, indexed by seat.
 Returns `list[string]`.
-To change teams, adjust the corresponding `Pilot`.
+To change teams, adjust the corresponding pilot (identified by matching seat index in `race.pilots`).

 #### race.slots
 _Read only_